- Mushers – See the current list of mushers for the 2020 race by clicking here.

 - Volunteers are the backbone of the race, each year, volunteers help to stage the race by dedicating time and energy helping with many jobs.
 Learn about being a volunteer at this link.

 - Race Fans follow the race and cheer the mushers on along the race trail.
 Using Iditarod Insider, fans can follow the race viewing video on demand and GPS Tracking.
 Find out more about Iditarod Insider by clicking here.
+Insider is a subscription based platform.
+An EDU account allows you and each of your students to use the Insider.

 - Sponsors provide important and essential financial and in kind support.
 Visit our sponsors by clicking here.